| �The future is arriving, one bot at a time,� writes Therese Poletti in Mercury News. �Robots today conduct surgery, build cars and explore other

 years.

-robots get traction in hospitals.”
+Reference: Unknown (2004).
+“Courierrobots get traction in hospitals.”
 Associated Press via CNN, July 6.

-as sensitive to touch as human skin.
+Sensitive Skin Japanese scientists are developing an electronic skin for robots that will beas sensitive to touch as human skin.
 Tactile capability will likely do as much

 to advance robotics as vision and voice recognition capability, but it has